 Knorr Savor Rich (for additional flavor)

-1. Saute chopped garlic and onions in oil.
+1. Saute chopped garlic and onions in butter or oil.

 2. Add veggies starting with mushrooms.

 We like Shiitake mushrooms because of its full flavor but you may use any mushroom you like.
 Since we love them, we usually combine 2 kinds.
-Our rule is that if the first mushroom has a strong flavor, the other one should be mild to complement it like Oyster mushroom or button mushrooms.
+Our rule is that if the first mushroom has a strong flavor, the other one should be mild to complement it like oyster mushrooms or button mushrooms.

 Tip: Get the sliced ones already to save time!